Skip to Content

 Flexibility

 The programme is designed to meet the needs of local and international professionals and is delivered via blended learning.
-A Postgraduate Diploma in ABA option is also available.
+A Postgraduate Diploma in ABA option is also available as an exit route.

 Career Development